Regulation, Pricing and Reimbursement Overview

 Any processing activity carried out on a drug, biological or medical devices requires a manufacturing license from the CDSCO or SLA, as the case may be.
 Testing of product amounts to processing.
 Therefore, a manufacturing license for the purpose of examination, test or analysis is required to be obtained from the SLA.
 If a product on which testing is to be carried out is to be imported, then a separate import license for the purposes of test and analysis is required from CDSCO.
 Please note that the import license is to be obtained in addition to the manufacturing license.

-If the drug or biological qualifies as a “new drug” or if a notified medical device qualifies as an “investigational medical device” or “new In Vitro Diagnostic Device”, then such drug, biological or medical device needs to obtain a marketing permission from CDSCO before its manufacture or import, respectively.
+If the drug or biological qualifies as a “new drug” or if a notified medical device qualifies as an “investigational medical device” or “new In Vitro Diagnostic Device”, then a marketing permission from the CDSCO is required to be obtained in respect of such drug, biological or medical device before its manufacture or import, respectively.

 The definition of new drug is as follows:

-- A fixed dose combination of two or more drugs, individually approved earlier for certain claims, which are now proposed to be combined for the first time in a fixed ratio, or if the ratio of ingredients in an already marketed combination is proposed to be changed, with certain claims, viz., indications, dosage, dosage form (including sustained release dosage form) and route of administration.
-(See items (b) and (c) of Appendix VI to Schedule Y)
+- a fixed dose combination of two or more drugs, approved separately for certain claims and proposed to be combined for the first time in a fixed ratio, or where the ratio of ingredients in an approved combination is proposed to be changed with certain claims including indication, route of administration, dosage and dosage form; or

 The definition of investigational medical device is a notified medical device: